 That is not always the case.
 Some platforms have not cleared the permission.
 So what is the consequence?

-Auch… this can hurt big time on your bank account.
+Ouch… this can hurt big time for your bank account.

 We always recommend that you read the “terms and conditions” section before using images from any online platform.

 The conclusion is quite simple: be careful and stay legal (1).

 To know if you can use images found on the internet or not, here are the different licenses(2):